A series of improvements for everyone has been happening in Betts Park, Anerley.

 Already in active use by the community, the project was completed in mid-July in time for the school holidays.

 In addition, the Friends of Betts Park secured £2.5k funding from Hadley Property Group for extra thermoplastic markings, as well as the installation of three benches (made from 100% recycled household waste) within the playground, which were installed in July and will be dedicated with plaques to local characters from the history of Betts Park in September.
-This continues to help the Friends with their ‘chat to strangers’ initiative, combatting loneliness and isolation.
+This continues to help the Friends with their ‘chat to strangers’ initiative, combating loneliness and isolation.

 Plinth refurbishment